-From March 21-28, 2019 Street Life Studies will exhibit as part of ‘Currents: Art and Urbanism Festival‘ in Phnom Penh, Cambodia.
+From March 21-28, 2019 Street Life Studies was invited to exhibit as part of ‘Currents: Art and Urbanism Festival‘ in Phnom Penh, Cambodia.

 To apply, please see application page

 This topic and the course itself can be followed at: